Background

 January 16 – Israeli soldiers arrest 45 students at Birzeit University in the West Bank, raising the total number of arrested Birzeit students to more than 125.

-January 17 – Video footage emerges of Israeli forces detonating 315 mines to destroy the remaining buildings of Al-Israa University, Gaza’s last standing university.
-Israeli soldiers had previously occupied the university and used it as a military base for 70 days.
-Al-Israa had been home to Gaza’s first national museum, containing over 3,000 artifacts, which Israeli forces looted before the demolition.
+January 17 – Video footage emerges of Israeli forces detonating 315 mines to destroy the remaining buildings of Al-Israa University’s Al-Zahara campus, Gaza’s last standing university campus.
+Israeli soldiers had previously occupied the campus and used it as a military base for 70 days.
+Al-Israa University had been home to Gaza’s first national museum, containing over 3,000 artifacts, which Israeli forces looted before the demolition.

 January 20 – Euro-Med Human Rights Monitor reports that 94 university professors in Gaza have been killed and that every university in Gaza has been at least partially destroyed.